Wills, Trusts & Probate

 What is a trust contest?

-Alternatives to contesting a trust in court include mediation, arbitration, and collaborative law processes.
-These approaches focus on resolving disputes through negotiation and mutual agreement rather than litigation.
-They can be less adversarial and more cost-effective, often preserving relationships among family members.
-Choosing alternative dispute resolution depends on the willingness of all parties to participate and the complexity of the issues involved.
+Alternatives to contesting a trust in court include mediation, arbitration, and collaborative law processes, which focus on resolving disputes through negotiation and mutual agreement rather than litigation.
+These approaches can be less adversarial, quicker, and more cost-effective, helping families preserve relationships while reaching practical solutions.
+Mediation offers a flexible forum to address sensitive family dynamics and tailored outcomes.
+Choosing alternative dispute resolution depends on the willingness of all parties to participate and the complexity of the issues.
+When parties are open to compromise and information has been shared transparently, these options often lead to durable settlements that avoid the expense and uncertainty of trial.